Kwamzy219/Kwamzy219/README.md

-- 👋 Hi, I’m @Kwamzy219
+- 👋 Hi, I’m Emmanuel
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in AIX and Database
 - 💞️ I’m looking to collaborate on with same great minds
 - 📫 you can kindly reach me through kwamzfred@gmail.com